 We live in a world today that is so complicated and so expensive that now a day most households simply cannot afford a woman to stay home to be a caretaker even if she really wanted to.
 And so even though there are men out there who participate equally in the tasks of childcare and home, the growing trend I see arising from many women (and the genuine danger between the genders) in the Western World is that Women are really resenting men and society at large.
 Women resent men and society for the unfairness of being expected to fulfill their ‘natural’ roles as wives and mothers and still work to bring in income as well.
 And in this atmosphere of resentment, there is a growing thought I see arising within the minds of women… “Why the hell are men even here?
 If we are doing everything on our own anyway, there is no purpose for him, especially if he is adding pressure instead of taking it away.
 At best, he simply provides some additional income for the home and sperm in case one wants to be inseminated.”

-On the one hand, you feel a connection to your child that is indescribable.
+From my own experience as well as listening to the experiences of so many other mothers, I can tell you that on the one hand, you feel a connection to your child that is indescribable.
 You love them so much it feels almost unhealthy to love something that much at times.
 You want the best for them.
 On the other hand, you continually feel like providing the best for them is impossible because of everything else that demands your time and energy.
 You feel the stress of your life corrode the relationship between you and them.
 You feel like motherhood is the hardest damn thing in your life.
 So much about parenthood is wonderful and so much about parenthood is terrible that you feel almost stunned.
 And on top of all this, your children are your biggest mirrors in life.
 Anything that is unhealed within you and unresolved will reflect in them instantly.
 So you end up having to face your internal emotional trauma at the same time as care for them to the best of your ability at the same time as trying to make your other relationships flourish at the same time as make money at the same time as making sure that every detail of daily life is in order.

 The bottom line trend in the Western World is that women who are mothers live with a kind of unconscious anxiety.
 They want to be good mothers.
 They also feel obligated to be good mothers regardless of their true feelings.
 Their true feelings are buried because they are so ashamed of them, they cannot admit those feelings to themselves much less to anyone else.
 They do their best to imitate the societal ideal of a ‘good mother’ but that ideal often runs counter to their own happiness and so they ruin their own lives and often the lives of their children because of it.
 All kinds of shadows lay claim to their relationships because of it.
 It has created a kind of societal neurosis.

 I can’t help but dream of something better than this.
 I can’t help but hope that even though (as you can see from the first part of this blog) we are in the infancy of women’s equality, we are on the road to something better.
-I am dreaming of a world where I can wake up to less pressure and get out from this position between a rock and a hard place… A world where having my own ambition is not seen or felt as a ‘taking something away from’ my son.
-I am dreaming of a world where I don’t have to ‘do it all’.
-Where there is a healthy way for children, mothers and fathers to have their needs perfectly met and to feel as if they do not need to limit themselves in any way or do things out of obligation to do it.
+I am dreaming of a world where people can wake up to less pressure and get out from this position between a rock and a hard place… A world where a woman having their own ambition is not seen or felt as a ‘taking something away from’ their children.
+I am dreaming of a world where women don’t have to ‘do it all’.
+Where there is a healthy way for children, mothers and fathers to have their needs met and to feel as if they do not need to limit themselves in any way or do things out of obligation to do it.
 I am dreaming of a world where personal freedom and motherhood do not conflict in any way.
 I am dreaming of interdependence.
 I am dreaming of a return to tribal society, but this time, a tribe without the shadows that so often come along with ‘tribe’.
 I am dreaming of a time when women can experience motherhood in its divine expression, out from under the cloud of human projections that we have so tainted it with.